polychatproject/polychat-appservice/frontend/README.md

 ## Build

-The webapp with bundled JavaScript libraries will be put into the folder `out`.

 ```bash
 bun install
 bun run build
 ```

+By default, the output folder is `../public`.